1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 b) provide the Customer with the Services agreed through the Application or in the Contract; and

-c) provide the Customer with Extended Support if the Customer has agreed to it in the Application or the Contract .
+c) provide the Customer with Extended Support if the Customer has agreed thereto in the Application or the Contract.

-3.2 The Customer is obliged under the Contract to:
+3.2 Based on the Contract, the Customer is obliged to:

-a) pay the Implementation Fee, if implementation of the Services is agreed; and
+a) pay the Implementation Fee, if the implementation of the Services is agreed; and

-b) to pay the agreed remuneration according to the Contract and Price List for the Services and Extended Support provided by the Provider;
+b) to pay the agreed remuneration according to the Contract and the Price List for the Services and Extended Support provided by the Provider.

 3.3 The Contracting Parties undertake to provide mutual cooperation necessary for the proper performance of the Contract and related contractual and legal obligations.